Gerry O'Malley

 Gerald Joseph O'Malley (25 November 1927 – 16 November 2018) was a Canadian politician.
 He represented the electoral district of Halifax Needham in the Nova Scotia House of Assembly from 1988 to 1998, as a member of the Liberals.

 An avid educational advocate, O’Malley worked at Nova Scotia Community College as a principal before entering politics.
-He sat in the Nova Scotia Assembly for a decade and became the minister of supply and services and then minister of science and technology under the premier, John Savage.
+He served in the Nova Scotia Assembly for a decade and became the minister of supply and services and then minister of science and technology under the premier, John Savage.

 Early life

 O'Malley was born in Halifax in 1927 to Michael O'Malley and Mary Brackett.
 He was educated at Saint Mary's University, originally wanting to be an electrician.
 He was in the Royal Canadian Air Force, retiring in 1967.

 An avid educational advocate, O'Malley was a vocational teacher and later a principal at the Akerley campus of the Nova Scotia Community College in Halifax.